 But he said it appeared that some of those on the British side have still not understood the EU’s position and believe that they can hold onto the benefits of the single market while giving up membership.

 Mr Barnier said that Brexit would create a “loser/loser situation” for both the EU and UK, which would be worsened if the two sides failed to reach a deal - with the UK having “more to lose” than the remaining 27 states.
 There was “no reasonable justification” for Britain crashing out of the EU without a deal, he said.

-Prime Minister Theresa May has said she wants trade with the remaining EU to be “as frictionless as possible”, while Brexit Secretary David Davis has suggested a new trade deal will deliver the “exact same benefits” as single market membership.
+His comments represent a stark rejection of the negotiating position set out by Prime Minister Theresa May, who has said she wants trade with the remaining EU to be “as frictionless as possible” and that “no deal is better than a bad deal”, and Brexit Secretary David Davis, who has said he hopes a new trade deal will deliver the “exact same benefits” as single market membership.